 I want mistakes.

 In fact, make as many mistakes as you can as early as you can because they provide you with the opportunity to LEARN and IMPROVE.
-And the more you can get done early on in life you have plenty of time to grow.
+And the more you can get done early on in life the better; you have plenty of time to grow.

 I believe there are THREE very important things to remember about mistakes.